cmda-bt/be-course-17-18/assessment-2.md

     </tr>
     <tr>
       <th align="center" scope="row">Quality</th>
-      <td align="center">The project is handed in undocumented, late, broken, not on GitHub, or otherwise improper</td>
+      <td align="center">The project is handed in documented, on time, working, and on GitHub; in other words: proper</td>
-      <td align="center">Code style is inconsistent (semi-colons or not? double or single quotes? spaces or tabs? how many spaces? nesting…); code is partially documented; process is partially documented</td>
+      <td align="center">Code style is consistent (semicolons or not? double or single quotes? spaces or tabs? how many spaces? nesting…); code, project, and process are partially documented</td>
-      <td align="center">Code does not adhere to standards, docs do not cover what the project is and does or the students process and choices</td>
+      <td align="center">Code adheres to standards; docs cover what the project is and does and the students process and choices</td>
-      <td align="center">Code quality is consistently good and enforced; docs are useful and professional</td>
+      <td align="center">Code quality is good and enforced; docs are useful and professional</td>
       <td align="center">
         📚<br>
         Code and docs both read like great books